shiralkarprashant/knowledgestream/README.md

-# knowledgestream
-Code to reproduce results in "Finding Streams in Knowledge Graphs to Support Fact Checking"
+# Code to reproduce results in "Finding Streams in Knowledge Graphs to Support Fact Checking" in proceedings of ICDM 2017.